-The UltraFastTM Design Methodology is a set of best practices recommended by Xilinx to maximize productivity and reduce design iterations of complex systems, including embedded processor subsystems, analog and digital processing, high-speed connectivity, and network processing.
-See the UltraFast Design Methodology Guide for the Vivado Design Suite (UG949) for more information.
+The UltraFastTM Design Methodology is a set of best practices recommended to maximize productivity and reduce design iterations of complex systems, including embedded processor subsystems, analog and digital processing, high-speed connectivity, and network processing.
+See the UltraFast Design Methodology Guide for FPGAs and SoCs (UG949) for more information.